Lift Ryde: History

-Academic achievements
+Academic performance and inspections

-In 2007, Ryde High School was commended by the Department for Education (called DfES at the time) for its achievements with disadvantaged pupils.
-In 2010, before Ryde High School became Ryde Academy, it was judged by OFSTED to be providing a "Satisfactory" quality of education.
-In its first inspection as an Academies Enterprise Trust (AET) school, OFSTED judged that standards were "inadequate".
+In 2007, Ryde High School was commended by the Department for Education for its achievements with disadvantaged pupils.
+In 2010, before Ryde High School became Ryde Academy, it was judged by Ofsted to be providing a "Satisfactory" quality of education.
+In its first inspection as an Academies Enterprise Trust (AET) school, Ofsted judged that standards were "inadequate".

 GCSE results since 2004 have improved as follows: